 YOU know that glare?
-That glare you get when you walk into an unfamiliar pub?
+That glare you get from patrons when you walk into an unfamiliar pub?
 Is there a more uncomfortable feeling?

 I got that glare from an old bloke who shuffled his way into the bar of the Villawood Hotel in Sydney’s west, his eyes firmly set on me from across the room, as he ordered his beer.